 Note that these changes (proposed in Budget 2023) will come into effect in July 2023.

-When combined with the regular monthly benefit amounts (for an adjusted net income of $25,806 or less), here are the maximum payments you can receive:
+Here are the regular monthly benefits for an adjusted net income of $25,806 or less:

 For those with an adjusted net income of $82,578 or more, the maximum benefit amount you’ll receive is as above.